 Maternity leave notice period

 It is against the law to dismiss an employee who is on maternity leave.
 A notice period should only begin when an employee has completed her maternity leave and returned to work.
-Employers must be very careful to avoid discrimination claims if terminating the employment contract of a member of staff who is on maternity leave.
+Employers must be very careful to help avoid discrimination claims if terminating the employment contract of a member of staff who is on maternity leave.

 Garden leave